Email FacebookTwitterMenu burgerClose thin

 What Is a Mutual Fund?

 The biggest mutual fund companies are household names.
 Think Fidelity, Vanguard and Charles Schwab, among others.
 If you’re buying a mutual fund for your 401(k), you’ll be limited to what your employer offers.
 In some cases, employers offer funds from only one company.
-Obviously, if you’re in that boat, your choices are constrained.
+If you’re in that boat, your choices are constrained.

 If you’re choosing between multiple mutual funds, it’s a good idea to compare expense ratios.
 The expense ratio, expressed as a percentage, tells you the percentage of a fund’s assets that the company keeps to cover operational and administrative expenses.
 The lower the expense ratio, the more of your money gets to grow and compound.
 In other words, the mutual fund to buy is the one that offers low fees.